 One of Maui's most popular attractions is Haleakala, a dormant volcano which takes up most of the island's east.
 At 10,000 feet above sea level, Haleakala is much like a lunarscape and offers spectacular views of the sunrise.
-If you're feeling adventurous, you can cycle down the 61 km of the volcano or simply relax in Wai'anapanapa's clear mineral waters for that squeaky clean feeling.
+If you're feeling adventurous, you can cycle down the 61 km long volcano or simply immerse yourself in Wai'anapanapa's clear mineral waters.

 Maui's best snorkelling and diving takes place in the waters of Mololkini where you can explore the marine conservation area and volcanic crater, home to a vast array of marine life.
 If visiting Maui's west coast during December to April, be sure to keep an eye out for the passing humpback whales.
 Surfers will find the best surfing conditions during the winter months at Ho'okipa, while windsurfers will prefer summer waters.

 The Road to Hana, a popular scenic drive, draws visitors from around the world.
 Winding its way up through the jungle, the route offers abundant opportunities to explore waterfalls, lookouts and towns along the way.
 Be sure to leave plenty of time for the trip as much of the route is one way and can become congested.

 From luxury resorts and 5-star hotels to beautiful self-catered apartments, there is a diverse range of Maui accommodation options for the patchwork of travellers who visit the lush island.
 Most hotels and resorts back straight on to the water, offering breathtaking ocean views and inviting swimming pools.
 Hosting thousands of visitors each year, Maui is highly experienced at catering to the wants and needs of every style of traveller.